20kdc/byond-data-docs/formats/DMB.md

 }

-1. Uint8 unk
+1. Uint8 clientLazyEye (this is `client.lazy_eye`, used for camera control - thanks to Willox for finding this)
-2. Uint8 unk (Seems to default to 1, but isn't necessary)
+2. Uint8 clientDir (this is `client.dir` - defaults to 1 (NORTH). - thanks to Willox for finding this)

 If GEN Version >= 415 {

-1. Uint16 unk
+1. Uint16 clientControlFreak (this is `client.control_freak`, used to restrict skins and macros - thanks to Willox for finding this)

 }